Jan 05

 Reminding your customers that their data is secure, is an easy way to assure them you have their best interests (and their protection) in mind.

-Post your SSL certificate throughout your site (especially on the checkout page), remind people that you are PCI compliant (if you use Chargify, you are since we only work with PCI compliant gateways) and let people know you take security seriously.
+Post your SSL certificate throughout your site (especially on the checkout page), remind people that you are PCI compliant (if you use Maxio, you are since we only work with PCI compliant gateways) and let people know you take security seriously.

 You want your customers to trust you and the more you can do to ease their concerns about their data, the better.